 - Information must not be given to persons not listed on the ethics application;

 - Researchers can only use the data provided for the particular research project that has received approval;

 - The data must only be kept for a specified period of time and then either destroyed or returned to the data custodian as per the approval conditions specified.

-Applications for access to linked data are carefully considered and reviewed by the data custodian(s) in charge of the data and by a Human Research Ethics Committee (HREC) to ensure that only the information absolutely necessary for the fulfilment of the research project is provided.
+Applications for access to linked data are carefully considered and reviewed by the data custodian(s) in charge of the data and by the HREC to ensure that only the information necessary for the fulfilment of the research project is provided.

 - Once your HREC application is approved, upload your HREC application and approval notification to the online application system (under Approvals/Ethics Committees)

 - The TDLU will then seek approval from Data Custodian/s on your behalf.
 TDLU will also notify you of expected timeframes for linkage and provision of linked data.